cesarvr/Spring-Boot/README.md

 This will create a Openshift pipeline build which automatically do this:

-- Creates (if is doesn't exist) an instance of Jenkins in your namespace/project.
+- Creates (if there is none) an instance of Jenkins in your namespace/project.
-- Add this Jenkins Pipeline Script (The ``Jenkinsfile`` included in the root directory of this project).
+- Creates a Job in this instance using the ``Jenkinsfile`` included in the root directory of this project.

 ![Full process](https://github.com/cesarvr/Spring-Boot/blob/master/docs/cicd.gif?raw=true)

+> If there is a Jenkins already deployed in your in the namespace, it will reuse that one.

 ### The Pipeline Is There Now What ?